 So what’s the best major for you?

-That would be any discipline that arouses your curiosity and creativity, engages and challenges you, helps you develop lifelong learning strategies; and, most important, gives you joy.
+That would be any discipline that arouses your curiosity and creativity, engages and challenges you, helps you develop lifelong learning strategies, and, most importantly, gives you joy.

 To help you decide, think about these factors: